John Vincent and the last flight of Halifax LL307 (NF-J)

 from “Gaston Masereel, un ‘père tranquille'”

 My father (Johns brother) told me that by June 1944 John had finished his tour and was due to take up a post in training.
-As the most dangerous part of his career had ended, he had got married.
-The crew were then asked to fly a few more missions as “there was a put of push on” (note the date)…
+As the most dangerous part of his career had ended, he had got married on 19 April 1944 to Margaret.

 On 2 June 1944 Halifax Mk V LL307 (NF-J) of 138 Squadron took off from RAF Tempsford on another mission to drop agents and equipment over occupied Europe.